-Western Taxidermy consists of 16 short stories.
-10 of the stories have been previously published in magazines.
-5 of the stories have won awards or been finalists in competitions, including, most recently, "Breaking the Mould", which was one of three finalists for the 2012 Writers' Guild of Alberta Howard O'Hagan Award for short story.
-"Mrs. Goodfellow's Dog". also in this collection, won the 2009 Howard O'Hagan Award for short story.
+Western Taxidermy is a 2012 short story collection that was a best seller when it came out and has climbed back onto the list several times since then — most recently on the Calgary Best Seller list in May 2019.
+Five of the stories in this collection have won awards or been finalists in competitions, including "Breaking the Mould" which was one of three finalists for the 2012 Writers' Guild of Alberta Howard O'Hagan Award for short story.
+"Mrs. Goodfellow's Dog", also in this collection, won the 2009 Howard O'Hagan Award for short story.

 Winner of the 2012 Canadian Authors Association (Alberta Branch) Exporting Alberta Award